 The major European airlines (British Airways, KLM, Air France, Lufthansa, Iberia) have daily flights to Lisbon, and, together with national airline TAP Air Portugal, connect the city to the rest of the continent.
-Low-cost carriers, such as EasyJet, also have routes to and from Lisbon, and TAP Air Portugal, Delta, United and American Airlines also connect it to the United States (mostly cities on the east coast).
+Low-cost carriers, such as EasyJet and Ryanair, also have routes to and from Lisbon, and TAP Air Portugal, Delta, United and American Airlines also connect it to the United States (mostly cities on the east coast).
 The European cities with more flights to Lisbon are Paris, London, Barcelona and Madrid.

 Self-check-in machines in Terminal 1

 Terminal 1 is for all arrivals and for both international and domestic departures, while terminal 2 is for departures of the low-cost airlines.
 The two terminals are linked by a free shuttle.

 Airport facilities include duty-free shops, car rental agencies, a tourist information office, ATMs, restaurants, and cafés.

 Lisbon’s airport has expanded its shopping area, and there’s a number of international brands by the food hall of Terminal 1.
 A large duty-free shop is found right after the security screening area.
 The shopping area of terminal 2 is very limited.

 There are ATMs all over the airport, but most are found by the departures and arrivals areas of terminal 1.
 If you’re traveling from a non-Eurozone country and need more euros than the ATM can give you, there’s a currency exchange office in the arrivals hall.